Collection: Afrostyrax

 - the Afrostyrax lepidophyllus and

-What they all have in common is that all parts of these plants have a pungent onion or garlic odor.
-For this reason, both the bark and the fruit of the Afrostyrax lepidophyllus are used in cooking, especially in Ghana, Cameroon, and Congo, where the tree grows naturally.
+They have in common that all parts of these plants have a pungent onion or garlic smell.
+For this reason, both the bark and the fruits of Afrostyrax lepidophyllus are used in the kitchen, especially in Ghana, Cameroon, and Congo, where the tree grows natively.

-Common names include country onion or bush onion, but in the many languages of this part of Africa you will find just as many other names, including hiomi, which is mainly used to refer to the bark, and ngô.
+Common names are country onion or bush onion, but in the many languages in this part of Africa you will find just as many other names, including hiomi, which is mainly used to refer to the bark, and ngô.

-The popularity of the ngô hiomi encourages market mechanisms that can threaten the natural habitat.
-Because yields fluctuate significantly (as does the price), there's a tendency to harvest the nuts too intensively, especially during times of scarcity.
+The popularity of the ngô hiomi fuels market mechanisms that can pose a threat to the natural habitat.
+Because yields are subject to strong fluctuations (just like the price), there is a tendency to harvest the nuts too intensively, especially during times of scarcity.

-This is receiving a lot of attention.
-The garlic nut harvest is considered sustainable in various studies and is being closely monitored due to the vulnerable status of Afrostyrax lepidophyllus on the International Red List of Threatened Plant Species.
+This receives considerable attention.
+The harvest of the garlic nut is classified as sustainable in various studies and is closely monitored given the vulnerable status of Afrostyrax lepidophyllus on the International Red List of Threatened Species.

-Furthermore, incentives are being given to replant the trees, including under the auspices of the Environment and Rural Development Foundation ERuDeF.
-The replanting has been very successful, including near Mount Cameroon National Park, where many farming communities depend on the garlic harvest.
+Moreover, the planting of the trees is encouraged, including under the auspices of the Environment and Rural Development Foundation ERuDeF.
+The replanting is very successful, particularly near Mt Cameroon National Park, where many farming communities depend on the garlic nut harvest.